 | Extended stay/furnished | 14-30+ nights | Relocations, remote workers |

-Generally yes, because longer stays reduce turnover costs, cleaning expenses, and vacancy gaps between bookings.
-However, there is a trade-off: weekly discounts that are too steep can reduce overall revenue.
-Aim for an ALOS that minimizes turnover costs while maintaining strong per-night rates.
+Generally yes, because longer stays reduce per-night turnover costs, cleaning expenses, and calendar gaps between bookings.
+However, excessive weekly discounts that are too steep reduce overall revenue.
+The goal is the ALOS that minimizes turnover costs while preserving strong ADR — typically found by testing 10-15% weekly discounts rather than 25-30%.

 Stay ahead of the curve